Roxanne Jones

 Roxanne H. Jones (May 3, 1928 – May 19, 1996) was an American social activist and politician who served as a Democratic member of the Pennsylvania State Senate for the 3rd district from January 1, 1985 to May 19, 1996.

 She was the first African-American woman to serve in the Pennsylvania State Senate and the second woman to serve in the Senate since Flora M. Vare in 1928.

 In 1996, she was described by the Philadelphia Daily News as someone who, [i]n an era of despair ... always saw hope—never defeat."
 Ed Rendell, the mayor of Philadelphia at that time and later governor of Pennsylvania, called her the city's "leading advocate for the poor and most vulnerable citizens ... a non-stop energetic whirlwind who battled injustice with every ounce of energy she possessed."

 Early life

-Born in South Carolina on May 3, 1928 to Gilford and Mary Beatrice Burton Harper, Roxanne Harper was educated at Edward High School.
+Born in South Carolina on May 3, 1928 to Gilford and Mary Beatrice Bruton Harper, Roxanne Harper was educated at Edward High School.
 She had to rely on welfare support as a young, single mother raising two children on a waitress salary.